 The Harpa is free to go inside and explore the atrium and balconies to really appreciate the architecture from a few different vantage points.
 It’s a great place to take photos!
 Make sure you stop into Epal on the first floor.
 This great boutique sells contemporary Icelandic housewares and gifts that make great souvenirs.

-Looking for the cheapest way to travel to Reykjavik from the airport?
-Buses are the best option
+Check prices now – What’s the cheapest way to travel to Reykjavik from the airport?

 Visit the Sun Voyager